 This price can be found in brochures and promotional materials.
 The same amount will be quoted to a customer who simply walks in off the street and asks, “How much?”

 However, in reality, the guest will pay this amount only under the most unfortunate of circumstances: Their flight has been canceled, it is nighttime, there is only one room left in the hotel, and all the other hotels are full because of an event going on in the city.
-If the situation is not that dramatic, the client will get one or another discount or simply book the same hotel via online travel agencies (OTAs), where the offer will be more attractive.
+If the situation is not that dramatic, the client will get one or another discount or simply book the same hotel via online travel agencies (OTAs), where the offer will likely be more attractive.

 Historically, the mandatory publishing of the highest possible price aimed to protect guests from being overcharged by dishonest porters.
 In today's online booking and card payments world, the rule is outdated, to put it mildly.
 Nevertheless, the law is the law, and that’s why you can see the rack rates written on the backs of room doors in some localities.

-Although the rack rate almost never reflects the actual price of a room, it has practical value because it serves as a point of reference for discounts, promotions, and contract negotiations.
+Although the rack rate almost never reflects the actual price of a room, it has practical value as a point of reference for discounts, promotions, and contract negotiations.
 In addition, it provides a way to compare hotel categories at a glance.
 Luxury and budget hotels distinguish themselves through their rack rates.

-How to calculate a rack rate
+How to calculate a rack rate?

 Here’s an illustration of a calculation for an imaginary Desert Rose Hotel with a four-star rating on the Spanish coast.